andrewgiessel/basketballcrawler/README.md

 -----

 `players.json` was generated on 03/09/2013 by `buildPlayerDictionary()` and `savePlayerDictionary()`.
+I'd recommend building your own, fresh copy.
+It takes about 10 minutes to scrape from the site.
-To create the most recent `players.json`, you can use as follows:
+To create the most recent `players.json`, you can use as follows.

 ```python
 import basketballCrawler as bc